lcorrealopes/home/index.md

 ## About Me

-I am a Ph.D. student (in mathematics) at University of Brasília (UnB) under the supervision of <a href="https://www.mat.unb.br/pz">Dr. Pavel Zalesski</a> with a period at University of Milano-Bicocca under the supervision of <a href="https://www.unimib.it/thomas-stefan-weigel">Dr. Thomas Weigel</a>.
+I am a mathematician.
+I spent my time as a Ph.D. student at University of Brasília (UnB) under the supervision of <a href="https://www.mat.unb.br/pz">Dr. Pavel Zalesski</a> with a period at University of Milano-Bicocca under the supervision of <a href="https://www.unimib.it/thomas-stefan-weigel">Dr. Thomas Weigel</a>.

 ## News

-- **Apr 2026:** I will defend my Ph.D. thesis.
 - **Jun 2026:** I will start a post-doctoral project at Universidade Federal de Minas Gerais.

 ## Research Interests